-- Press Menu, and then tap Grid View. - Press Shift+Main/Grid (MPC Live II, MPC One)
+- Press Menu, and then tap Grid View. - Press Shift+Main/Grid (MPC Live II, MPC One) - Press and hold Mode and press Pad 2 (MPC Studio)

 Note: The Grid View option is available when the currently selected track is a MIDI track.
 When an audio track is selected, it will show an icon for Audio Edit Mode instead of Grid View.
 To select a MIDI track (and enable Grid View), press Main to enter Main Mode, and then tap MIDI in the lower-left corner.